CharlotteAneriksson/my-milestone2/README.md

 ## Bugs and Bugfixers
  * Bug with the vh on the ready-to write story part of the page
    * Solution was to add positioning with css
+ * Slow sound on some mobiledevices
+  * still searching for solutions

 ---